Avaje Jex

 (ctx, chain) -> {

-// some user defined function that returns a user role
+// some user defined function that determines the role

 Access userRole = getUserRole(ctx);